Anna van Egmont: Biography

 Anna grew up in a noble entourage, the center of which was the court of the governor in Brussels.
 The spoken language was French, the language that Anna learned in addition to Dutch and in which she would later correspond with William of Orange, better known later as William the silent.
 Whether and how she was prepared for the administration of the vast estates and wonderful rights belonging to the County of Buren is unknown.
 Her father died quite unexpectedly at the court in Brussels in 1548, reportedly dressed in full armor and surrounded by his confidants, but in the absence of his wife and daughter.
-On his deathbed, Maximiliaan arranged the marriage of William of Nassau, Prince of Orange, one of the most prominent young noblemen of the time and of the same age as his daughter.
+On his deathbed, Maximilian arranged the marriage of William of Nassau, Prince of Orange, one of the most prominent young noblemen of the time and of the same age as his daughter.
 Anna succeeded Maximiliaan as Countess van Buren.
 She was only fifteen years old and one of the most desirable partners in the marriage market.
 Charles V and Mary of Hungary supported the commitment.

 On 8 July 1551 she married William the Silent in Buren, and thereby he earned the titles Lord of Egmond and Count of Buren.
 The couple settled in the family castle in Breda, but Anna was often alone there with the three children she had there.

 Anna van Egmont had three children with William the Silent: